1st Bank Card Services logo

 • No pricing, fee structure, or contract terms disclosed on website—critical information for merchant decision-making

-• Lacks independent verification, customer testimonials, or third-party ratings to validate claims of serving thousands of merchants
+• Lacks comparable public verification context, customer testimonials, or third-party ratings to validate claims of serving thousands of merchants

-• Limited technical specifications provided for terminals, processing speeds, security protocols, or uptime guarantees
+• Limited technical specifications provided for terminals, processing speeds, security protocols, or uptime stated terms

 • Website contains grammatical errors and incomplete service descriptions that raise questions about operational professionalism